 Supervised clinical experiences are included throughout the professional training to help students apply theories and procedures learned in the academic setting in the clinical practice of patient care.
 A wide variety of health care facilities are under contract with the Department to provide these supervised experiences.
-The purpose of a clinical rotation is to provide the opportunity for the development of

-Department of Physical Therapy 2019-2020 Page 45 of 97 sufficient skill for safe and effective entry into practice.
+The purpose of a clinical rotation is to provide the opportunity for the development of sufficient skill for safe and effective entry into practice.
 Initially, clinical experiences are closely supervised by a clinician.
-More responsibility will be given to students with each rotation, so that during the final rotation they should be functioning with no less than minimal supervision.
+More responsibility will be given to students with each rotation, with the goal of achieveing an entry level of compeetncy by the end of their final rotation.
 The information that follows further explains the clinical curriculum, the responsibilities of those involved, and the policies and procedures.
 Please read it carefully and request explanation of any part(s) not fully understood.